Yvad60/kindergarten/README.md

 # kindergarten
-Learning by tearing thing up, the same way it is done in kindergarten
+Learning by tearing things up, the same way it is done in kindergarten😎